hikasap/weird-bazooka/README.md

 - Orbit camera with yaw/pitch/zoom controls for exploring the world around the projectile
 - Floating gates, crystalline beacons, neon floor grid, and pillars for spatial reference
 - Real-time visualization of trajectory, velocity, and acceleration vectors plus HUD metrics (speed, |a|, radius of curvature, |w|)
+- Objective loop with glowing energy gates to chase, earn score, and set lap records
+- Lock-to-target mode (press **L**) that automatically steers the projectile toward the current gate

 ## Requirements